xrstf/mail-o-rama/README.md

   `MAILORAMA_CONTAINER=<full docker container name here>`
 * or by creating an INI file in `/etc/mail-o-rama/sendmail.ini` with only one
   setting: `container = <full docker container name here>`

+## Backups

+As e-mail data is stored in Maildirs, creating a backup can be as simple as `tar`ing up each mail account.
+To make things simpler, there is a tiny `backup.sh` script included in the image which is meant to be called once per day via

+    docker-compose exec mail-o-rama /backup.sh

+The script will create tar.gz files (named as ``YYYY-MM-DD.tar.gz``) in each mail account directory.
+If you set the `BACKUP_RETENTION_DAYS` environment variable to a non-empty value, the script will also cleanup old backups automatically.